owais142002/Workshop-Forecasting-using-classical-models/README.md

 - Predict future sales based on historical data.
 - Visualize forecasting results with plots.
 - Lightweight and fast performance.

+## Data Collection
+Using Selenium and automation in Python, I extracted data from https://apps.semadata.org/Account/Login?ReturnUrl=%2F.
+A friend provided the necessary credentials, allowing me to scrape large volumes of data by making GET requests with the required parameters to retrieve yearly sales data for each product.
+The file named final.csv contains the finalized and cleaned dataset collected from the website.

 ## Installation
 To get started with the application, follow these steps: